eesyuen09/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The provided student ID does not match any existing student.
     * 1a1.
-Tuto informs Tutor that the student does not exist.
+Tuto shows an error message.

       Use case ends.
 * 1b.
-The provided month is not in valid format (MMYY).
+The command format is invalid.
     * 1b1.
-Tuto informs Tutor to use the correct format.
+Tuto shows an error message with the correct usage format.

       Use case ends.
 * 2a.
 The student is already marked Unpaid for that month.
     * 2a1.
-Tuto informs Tutor that the student is already marked as Unpaid.
+Tuto shows an error message.

       Use case ends.